 And don’t forget about the emotional part.
 The campaign was highly praised because it hit people’s emotions.
 When selling something, it is always better to create strong emotions.
 While sadness can be a great tool, it is always better to make people smile and melt their hearts.

-The key point: people are ready to help you with promoting something.
+The key point: People are ready to help you with promoting something.
 All you have to do is to provide them with content that is worth sharing and spreading.
 And don’t forget about emotions.
 The easiest way to do that (without developing an app) is to create custom videos that will generate likes and comments, encouraging users to share it on their social media pages.

 You can be a king of backlinking, and you may work with the best links management companies, but if you want to win people’s hearts, you have to look at Nike.
 What they did during their “Your Year” campaign was the quintessence of a personalized approach.
 Because they gathered all the personal data, they accumulated through all the time and turned it into a great personal video.